gourabsingha1/Design-Patterns/designpatterns/src/AbstractFactoryDesignPattern/README.md

   and the client doesn't need to be changed to support new themes.

+## How It Works:
+- The client requests the creation of a family of objects (button, checkbox) from the abstract factory.
+- The appropriate concrete factory (Windows, Mac, etc.) is selected, and it creates the corresponding concrete objects.

 ## When to Use
 - When you need to create Factory of Factories
 - The system must be independent of how its objects are created, composed, or represented.